agamjn/rumi/overview.md

 - Patterns and insights from your recent work

 ### 5. **Smart Content Curation**
-The assistant helps you remember what matters:
+Rumi helps you remember what matters:
 - Reviews your browser history nightly
 - Suggests 10 articles/videos worth keeping based on pattern analysis
 - You review and approve - only what YOU choose gets remembered